Files

 Double-click on the Generalizer to open the parameters.
 In the parameters, confirm that the Algorithm is set to Douglas (Generalize), then set the Generalization Tolerance to 10.

-We used the default Douglas algorithm because it removes vertices that cause a deviation of less than the Generalization Tolerance, but the location of the remaining vertices is not altered.
-This algorithm is good at reducing the number of points in a line; however, it is not very good at preserving the shape or the spatial relationship of the line relative to other entities.
+We used the default Douglas algorithm because it removes vertices that cause a deviation below the Generalization Tolerance, while leaving the locations of the remaining vertices unchanged.
+This algorithm is good at reducing the number of points in a line; however, it is not very good at preserving the line's shape or spatial relationships relative to other entities.
 For more technical details, see the Generalizer Documentation.

 4. Run Workspace

-Connect an Inspector transformer to the Output port on the Generalizer.
+Connect an Inspector transformer to the Generalizer's Output port.

 After running the workspace, the output will be opened in Visual Preview.
 Viewing both of the datasets together (by adding a second Inspector to the reader feature type), you can see that the blue/teal line is the generalized line with fewer points than the original red line.

 Another transformer to consider for thinning or smoothing data is the SherbendGeneralizer.
-This transformer is particularly useful for contour thinning, and is capable of respecting the spatial relationships among features.
-In other words, it ensures thinned lines do not cross one another and also honors spot heights or the equivalent.
+This transformer is particularly useful for contour thinning and can preserve the spatial relationships among features.
+In other words, it ensures that thinned lines do not cross one another and also honors spot heights or their equivalents.

 Data Attribution